ozone-his/ozone-docker-compose/readme/manual-setup.md

 Move to the location of your choice, e.g., your home folder:

-Note: On Linux OS you'll have to open the terminal as root/admin user by typing `sudo -i` and then entering correct user's password if prompted
+Note: On Linux OS you'll have to open the terminal as root/admin user by typing `sudo -s` and then entering correct user's password if prompted

 ```bash
 $ cd ~/